Hierarchical Stochastic Block Model for Community Detection in Multiplex Networks: Hierarchical stochastic block model (HSBM)

 \subsection{Hierarchical community prior}

 Before stating the prior on the labels, let us introduce a simplification, namely, that $\etab_t$ does not vary by layer.
 Therefore, we drop index $t$, and denote the matrix of link probabilities by $\etab$ and its elements by $\eta_{xy} \equiv \eta(x,y)$.
 This assumption is not necessarily restrictive since, as will become clear shortly, our model allows for an infinite number of communities.
 By imposing this restriction, we are simply stating that cluster $i$ at a certain layer corresponds to the same cluster $i$ at every other layer.
+We then assume independent Beta prior distributions for each element of $\etab$, given by: